GronlunE/IDS-Synthesis-with-XTTS/README.md

 ### Start here

 1. Clone repository and install: https://github.com/orasanen/thetaOscillator/blob/master/thetaseg.m into "thetaOscillator" folder and follow the instructions there for installation.
    The matlab version was used here.
+The enviroment variable does not contain TTS.
 2. ->

 ### ONLY EXTRACT DATA ->